schodi/car-race-project/TDD_Car_Project_Tests.md

 - # 2.)
 Tests for the Car class

   - ### ***ItShouldStandStill_GivenCreated***:
-    > Ensures that the `Speed` of the Car is 0, when created.
+    > Ensures that the `Speed` of the car is 0, when created.
       <details> <summary> $\color{lightgreen}{click\ for\ Screenshot}$ </summary>

        <img alt="ItShouldStandStill_GivenCreated" src="./img/ItShouldStandStill_GivenCreated.png" width=80%>